 His younger son, Todd, was a highly sought after high school first baseman, and was drafted by the New York Yankees in the second round.
 He signed for $208,000 in 1979 after he threatened to go to college.
 Unfortunately, Todd was stuck in the minors, and never appeared in the major leagues.
 He went on to work in his father’s pool installation business until Hodgkin’s Disease tragically struck Todd down in 1996.
 The Demeters’ daughter Jill has four children, two girls and two boys.
-The boys are currently playing high school baseball and Don deems them very good athletes.
+The boys played high school baseball and Don deemed them very good athletes.

-Don still does some swimming pool sales for his son, but primarily devotes his life to the church.
-He pastors a small Southern Baptist church in Oklahoma City, the Grace Community Baptist Church, which he helped form a few years ago.
-Former Yankees pitcher Tom Sturdivant is a member of the church community, and a number of the boys he played high school ball with come to the church as well.
+In his later years, Don did some swimming pool sales for his son, but primarily devoted his life to the church.
+He pastored a small Southern Baptist church in Oklahoma City, the Grace Community Baptist Church, which he helped form a few years ago.
+Former Yankees pitcher Tom Sturdivant was a member of the church community, and a number of the boys he played high school ball with came to the church as well.

 Today, many major-league ballplayers hold chapel on Sunday morning.
 This is a change, Don notes: “When I was playing, there wasn’t really much of that.
-There was a handful of guys — Bobby Richardson and myself, Dave Wickersham, Dalton Jones, Al Worthington, Albie Pearson — but it wasn’t organized like it is now.”
-Don has spoken at chapel in Kansas City and in Arlington, Texas.
-He enjoys keeping in touch.
+There was a handful of guys – Bobby Richardson and myself, Dave Wickersham, Dalton Jones, Al Worthington, Albie Pearson – but it wasn’t organized like it is now.”
+Don spoke at chapel in Kansas City and in Arlington, Texas.
+He enjoyed keeping in touch.